mirjak/draft-kuehlewind-shmoo-remote-fee/draft-kuehlewind-shmoo-remote-fee.md

-This change lead to concerns about the impact both on those who regularly remotely attend meetings, as well as people looking to attend IETF meetings for thhe first time.
+This change lead to concerns about the impact both on those who regularly remotely attend meetings, as well as people looking to attend IETF meetings for the first time.
 In both cases, even a small registration fee can be a barrier to participation.

 # Principle of open participation